A Camden Stroll

 - At the top of Primrose Hill you’ll witness views capable of reviving even the most jaded Londoner’s love affair with their city.
 Once you’ve drunk in the scenery, settle in at The Pembroke Castle on Gloucester Avenue for a real drink, or two.
 You might even spot a celeb.

-- At Camden Market, check out the shops in and around our North Yard – to name just a few, there’s the Camden Watch Co. for NW1 inspired timepieces, artisan bakery Flour Station, neon rave superstore Cyberdog and loads of great vintage shops.
-Snap a selfie by the canal before heading to KERB Camden Market for some street food.
+- At Camden Market, check out the shops in and around our North Yard – to name just a few, there’s the Camden Watch Co. for NW1 inspired timepieces, gourmet deli The Camden Grocer, neon rave superstore Cyberdog and loads of great vintage shops.
+Snap a selfie by the canal before heading to the West Yard for some street food.
 Because by this point you’ve definitely earned yourself a Baba G’s Bhangra burger and fries, right?

 - Stroll back through the English Gardens in Regent’s Park – if that Bhangra burger didn’t top off your stroll, these gardens will.
 There’s even a secret one.
 Turn right at the Rose Garden and look for the little gate.